piyushxh/ngHmr/README.md

 ```

 This chunk of code uses the HMR API.
 First we check if HMR is enabled and, if it is, we call the `accept()` method
 in order to load the modified modules.
-See the Webpack docs on HMR for details: https://webpack.github.io/docs/hot-module-replacement.html#accept
+(See the Webpack docs on HMR for details: https://webpack.github.io/docs/hot-module-replacement.html#accept)

+To test this out, fire up the app and point your browser to `http://localhost:8080` again.
+Open up `app.component.ts` in your editor, and change the `title` property of `AppComponent`.
+Save your changes and
+watch them appear in the browser automatically.
+Awesome!

 This is a great step in the right direction, but this app is still way to simple to be interesting.
 What we really want
 is to show how you can navigate around a more complex app, make changes to the component you're looking at (or one of it's downstream dependencies)